Garnet Pavatea

 Hopi

 Garnet Pavatea was born in Hano at the foot of Hopi First Mesa in 1915.
 Her mother was Tewa, her father Hopi.
 Myrtle Young was her sister.
-They grew up surrounded by some of the finest Hopi-Tewa potters of the time.
+They grew up surrounded by some of the finest Hopi-Tewa potters of the time, and both girls learned how to make pottery from their mother.
+Where most Pueblo women make pottery for the money they can earn, for Garnet it became a vehicle for self-expression in a timeless continuation of a cultural aesthetic.
+She also saw the making of pottery as a way to define herself vis-a-vis her own people and the outside world.
 Garnet began producing pieces for the marketplace around 1946.
 She made pottery almost constantly from then until she passed on in 1981.

 Garnet married Womak Pavatea and they had a daughter, Wilma Rose Pavatea.
 Wilma learned how to make pottery from Garnet and produced miniature jars for about ten years, from around 1950 to around 1960.

-Garnet demonstrated her method of pottery making at the Museum of Northern Arizona regularly for many years.
+Garnet entered her first juried competition in 1953, won a ribbon and was hooked.
+That began a lifelong association with the Museum of Northern Arizona and their annual Hopi Show.
+The quality of her work and her engaging personality led to her demonstrating her method of pottery making at the Museum of Northern Arizona for more than two decades.
 During her career she entered more than 400 pieces in juried competitions at the Museum of Northern Arizona's Hopi Artist Exhibition and earned at least 139 ribbons.

 Some Exhibits that featured works by Garnet